 Employment Arbitration Rules #35: Waiver of Oral Hearing

 The parties may agree in writing to the waiver of an oral hearing.
 If no process is agreed upon, the arbitrator shall determine one.

 Employment Arbitration Rules #36: Waiver of Objection

 If any provision of these rules is not followed and the party proceeds without making an objection in writing, the right to object is waived.

 The parties may modify any time period by agreement.
-The AAA and the arbitrator may extend any time except the time to make an award, and the AAA shall give notice.
+The American Arbitration Association (AAA) and the arbitrator may extend any time except the time to make an award, and the AAA employment arbitration shall give notice.

 a.
 Any papers, notices, or process necessary or proper under these rules or related court proceedings may be served on a party by placing in the mail addressed to the party or its representative, at the last known address or by personal service, or by fax, provided that due process is granted to the party.